Grandparents Cannot Obtain Custody of a Child From a Parent in Arizona

 Facts of the Case

 Mother and Father had a daughter.
 Both asked for custody, and the court awarded it to Mother.
 The child custody order prevented her from removing the child from Arizona without court permission.
 It also required her to complete alcohol counseling, which she did in November 1984.

 The court gave Father and his mother (“Paternal Grandmother”) visitation rights.
 In December 1984, Mother asked the court for permission to move to Washington with the child.
 Father and Paternal Grandmother responded.

 They asked the court to give them temporary custody of the child instead.
-Mother argued that the statutes do not authorize grandparent custody of a child if a parent has physical custody.
+The mother argued that the statutes do not authorize grandparent custody of a child if a parent has physical custody.

 The court found that this law only applied to who could start a custody proceeding.
 It ruled that the statute did not limit who could get custody.
 It also noted evidence that Mother continued to abuse alcohol.